Friday, December 9, 2016

 The house is a large 10 room house built in 1880.
 Originally, it was two homes combined, we were told.
 It had a flat roof and a widow's loft.
 The ceilings were 12 ft. high.

 Sometime in the past, the house was renovated to include 4 bedrooms up stairs.
 The downstairs ceilings were lowered to 8 1/2 feet and the the roof was peaked to make the upstairs bedrooms.
 Each upstairs bedroom has a closet.

 The house is set up to include two matching apartments on each side.
 There is a stairway to upstairs on each side.
 There is a kitchen, bathroom, dining and living room, and upstairs are two bedrooms on each side.
 We used the whole house as we had many foster children.
 We used the living room on the west as our master bedroom, the dining room as a reading room, and the kitchen as the laundry room.

 There is a staircase to the cellar inside as well as an outside entrance down cement steps.
 The cellar has a stone foundation and a dirt floor.
 There is a crawl space under the back part of the house.

 The 160 foot deep gravel well was dug in 1975 and provided abundant water including water to fill our 24 ft. above ground pool for many years.
 It is hard water.
 The deep well pump has worked very well for many years.
 It did have to be replaced many years ago due to a lightning strike.

 The roof is intact on the house.
+(Was intact until a leak noted on the west side spring of 2017).
 The front roof slanting down toward the road was new in 1975.
 The rest was replaced twice since then and repaired also.